webandras/static-site-express/README.md

 First, create a `.env` file (see `.env.example`), and set the variables.

 If you want to use Algolia Search, you need to [register](https://www.algolia.com/doc/guides/getting-started/what-is-algolia/) and generate your API credentials.
 If you don't want to use Algolia, set `enableSearch` to false in `config/site.config.js`.

 Check out all the settings in the `site.config.js`.
 There are comments there with additional information.

 Use npm scripts defined in package.json

-Previously, I used [flow](https://flow.org/), a static type checker for JavaScript, to have type checking for the code, but I find it hardly useful.
+Previously, I used [flow](https://flow.org/), a static type checker for JavaScript, to have type checking for the code, but I found it hardly useful.
 It caught some wrong argument types, but that is all.
 Besides, a good IDE can catch those errors without tedious rebuilds all the time changes have been made.
-So building the app code into the `app` folder from `site-generator` folder, where the JS code with flow annotation resides, is not necessary any more.
+So, building the app code into the `app` folder from `site-generator` folder, where the JS code with flow annotation used to be, is not necessary any more.
 The `site-generator` folder was deleted.
 Babel and flow packages were removed too.
 This script was also deleted: